 If you’re looking to create your own setting, go to Licensing.
-If you’re interested in working on our products, or have already been contracted by us and want some more information on our style, read this.
+If you’re interested in working on our products, or have already been contracted by us and want some more information on our style, download our Style Guide.

 About Pinnacle Entertainment Group

 Certainly what we’re best known for is Deadlands, which has now been going strong since 1996.